-The Site was initially granted project approval PA 05\0037 on 4 July 2006 for the construction and operation of a resource recovery and recycling facility.
+The Site was initially granted project approval PA 05_0037 on 4 July 2006 for the construction and operation of a resource recovery and recycling facility.

-Project Approval MP05\0037 was modified on five occasions between 2006 and 2021.
+Project Approval MP05_0037 was modified on six occasions between 2006 and 2023.
 This included the following modifications:

-- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007; - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011; - Modification 4 (MOD 4): replacement of the stack at monitoring point 19, determined 10 December 2014; - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multifuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and fire-fighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016; - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months, determined 20 August 2021.
+- Modification 1 (MOD 1): Construction of additional plant to improve the quality of the final waste oil product, determined 16 May 2007; - Modification 2 (MOD 2): Modification of monitoring requirements to ensure consistency with the EPL, determined 18 October 2011; - Modification 4 (MOD 4): replacement of the stack at monitoring point 19, determined 10 December 2014; - Modification 5 (MOD 5): Construction and operation of new equipment (oil polishing system, multifuel burner, six additional oil storage tanks with total combined storage of 2.4 ML and safety and fire-fighting systems) and increase the height of the Multi-Fuel Burner Stack, to enable the facility to produce both Class I and Class II product oils, determined 9 September 2016; - Modification (MOD 6): Construction and operation of a Mobile Oil Polishing Plant (MOPP) for a trial period of 30 months, determined 20 August 2021; and - Modification (MOD 7): Construct an additional waste gas stack to separate emission flow from the existing stack into two distinct emission points, determined 11 October 2023.

-Please note, Modification 2 for the relocation of oil storage tanks was withdrawn.
-Works associated with MOD 5 have not commenced, while MOD 6 is still within the 30 month trial period.
+Please note, Modification 21 for the relocation of oil storage tanks was withdrawn.
+Works associated with MOD 5 have not commenced, while MOD 6 is still within the trial period2.